berstend/Appnostic/README.md

 Fork this repo and choose an existing issue or feature to work on.
 Do a pull request to get your changes merged back into the main branch.

+All main files are written in coffeescript literate, so documentation is built-in and viewable by navigating to litcoffee files within github.

 See `gulpfile.litcoffee`, `src/Manifest.litcoffee` and `src/Appnostic.litcoffee`
 for more information.